gregtatum/my-reviews-only/README.md

 Next this is using flow types, I need this to use JavaScript with TypeScript annotations.

-- [ ] Create a tsconfig to add type checking and install TypeScript.
+- [x] Create a tsconfig to add type checking and install TypeScript.
+(Added `tsconfig.json`, installed TypeScript, and wired `npm run typecheck`.)
-- [ ] Migrate flow types to JSDoc TypeScript - https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html
+- [x] Migrate flow types to JSDoc TypeScript - https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html (Converted the GitHub and Phabricator scripts to `@ts-check`-friendly JSDoc.)

 Finally let's cleanup the README.
 Remove all of the plan above and write a user guide on how to use the project.